digitalpulp/front-end/README.md

 # Overview
-This container builds one directory:

-- /home/www-data/node_modules

-Which is then symlinked into the Drupal theme set via environment variables.
+This container provides node and npm.
+If a Drupal theme set via environment variables and a package.json is present then npm install is run by the entrypoint script.

 # Example docker-compose settings